Skip to main content

 3. Without ORDER BY the database doesn't guarantee which rows are considered "top" and results may be unpredictable

-5. ORDER BY dept_id ASC, last_name DESC
+5. ORDER BY category_id ASC, sku DESC